 “What if this is all in my head?”

 Have you been haunted by these and other “what if’s?”
 If so, please read:

 “Usually, the real issue is that though the spirit is willing the flesh is weak.
 Loneliness makes fighters of us all and when it comes to giving up what we want—we are like a dog whose food is threatened.
 We growl though our master seeks to save us from harm.

 “To the lonely heart it hardly matters if the relationship is worth fighting for.
 It hardly matters the pain and strife it brings.
 To the lonely heart it matters only that there IS a relationship to fight for and that on the other side is the gaping abyss of loneliness.
 Loneliness makes fighters of us all.”

 Sometimes a person will battle with God along the way on their “path toward decision.”
 But in doing so, there can be loss on many different levels if you ignore God’s ultimate will for your life.
-To learn more, please click onto the Crosswalk.com web site link to read:
+To learn more, please read this Crosswalk.com article:

 “There are no easy answers, but the reasons for staying in a relationship are the same for leaving a relationship.
 Staying is dependent on that person being an aide to your higher goals.
 Do they love God, love you, and love others?”